Poliovirus

-A poliovirus, the causative agent of polio (also known as poliomyelitis), is a serotype of the species Enterovirus C, in the family of Picornaviridae.
-There are three poliovirus serotypes: types 1, 2, and 3.
+Poliovirus, the causative agent of polio (also known as poliomyelitis), is a serotype of the species Enterovirus C, in the family of Picornaviridae.
+There are three poliovirus serotypes, numbered 1, 2, and 3.

 Poliovirus is composed of an RNA genome and a protein capsid.
 The genome is a single-stranded positive-sense RNA (+ssRNA) genome that is about 7500 nucleotides long.
 The viral particle is about 30 nm in diameter with icosahedral symmetry.
-Because of its short genome and its simple composition—only RNA and a nonenveloped icosahedral protein coat that encapsulates it—poliovirus is widely regarded as the simplest significant virus.
+Because of its short genome and its simple composition—only a strand of RNA and a nonenveloped icosahedral protein coat encapsulating it—poliovirus is widely regarded as the simplest significant virus.